 In 2012, The 5K (3.2 miles) walk started at 10 am at Third Street Promenade in Santa Monica on Saturday, October 6th with a group stretch, rousing speakers, music and a presentation of a declaration of NAMI WALKS DAY.

-Join us Saturday, October 5, 2013 for a breathtaking ocean view walk and an opportunity to get to know others living with mental illness in our community while making important progress towards stamping out stigma!
+October 5, 2013 hundreds of people participated in the 10th anniversary of NAMIWalks in Santa Monica with a breathtaking ocean view.
+It was an opportunity to get to know others living with mental illness in our community while making important progress towards stamping out stigma!